arangodb/docs/3.9/indexing-which-index.md

   result TTL indexes will likely not be used for filtering and sort operations in user-land AQL queries.

+- multi-dimensional index: a multi dimensional index allows to efficiently intersect multiple range queries.
+Typical use cases are querying intervals that intersect a given point or interval, e.g. if intervals look like

+      { "from": 12, "to": 45 }

+  with an index on `from, to` can be used to query via

+      FOR i IN intervals FILTER i.from <= t && t <= i.to RETURN i

+  Currently only doubles are supported as underlying type for each dimension.

 - geo index: the geo index provided by ArangoDB allows searching for documents within a radius around a two-dimensional earth coordinate (point), or to find documents with are closest to a point.
 Document coordinates can either